Master of Science in Clinical Exercise Physiology

 Three Weekends, Lifelong Skills

 For three intensive on-campus weekends, you’ll immerse yourself in the state-of-the-art Lewis Human Performance and Exercise Physiology labs, located in the Jeanne and Edward H. Arnold Health Professions Pavilion.
-While there, you’ll run stress tests, view ECGs, and learn to identify normal versus abnormal heart rhythms.
+While there, you’ll perform client assessments, run stress tests, learn to identify normal vs abnormal heart rhythms, and develop comprehensive rehab programs.

 Newly accepted post-baccalaureate students in clinical exercise physiology are eligible to apply for competitive Graduate Assistant Lab Instructor (GA Lab Instructor) positions.
 Students selected for these positions will be assigned instruction and lab room responsibilities for an undergraduate exercise science course on LVC’s campus.
 GA Lab Instructors work closely with the primary lecture course instructor for the course duration.
 The salary is $2,500 per undergraduate lab course.